mbandu/Telnet/README.md

 # Telnet
 C# telnet client and server with RFC2217 option.

+Use SerialPortStream from https://github.com/Ellerbach/serialapp for Linux Serial port.
+Use System.IO.Ports.SerialPort for Windows.

 # Requirement
+This project used VSCode.

 It's normal that you get this error.

 ![Serial list](./serial3.png)